Sh1nYhUnT3R27/the-tcg-table/README.md

 # the-tcg-table
-Website for the TCG Table Discord
+Website for the TCG Table